-- M&E activities should be continuous throughout the course of implementation-and inform appropriate adjustments to the strategy as needed-to achieve maximum impact. - Simple messages are best communicated through mass media while more complex messages (e.g., how to mix ORS, dosing, etc.) should be communicated through interpersonal communication.
+- M&E activities should be continuous throughout the course of implementation-with appropriate adjustments to the strategy as needed-to achieve maximum impact. - Simple messages are best communicated through mass media while more complex messages (e.g., how to mix ORS, dosing, etc.) should be communicated through interpersonal communication. - Key messages should stress reasons for taking zinc for the full 10-14 day treatment course.
+For example, this